semantic-systems/event-extraction/README.md

 ## Overview
-This repository is trying to reduce the task of training, or fine-tuning, of a transformer-based pre-trained language model, while allowing users to interchange one more encapsulated components that appear in the pipeline.
+This repository is trying to reduce the task of training, or fine-tuning, of a transformer-based pre-trained language model, by allowing users to interchange one more encapsulated components that appear in the pipeline.
 The implementation is trying hard to encapsulate different component parts as independent as possible, by means of having a generic interface.